lxw8502/july_training/assignment15/readme.md

 3. Code Coverage
     ```
     Code coverage is a metric that can help you understand how much of your source is tested.
-It's a very useful metric that can help you assess the quality of your test suite
+    It's a very useful metric that can help you assess the quality of your test suite.
     ```
     ```
     The common metrics that you might see mentioned in your coverage reports include: